Pig Sty

-Pig Sty is an American sitcom that aired on UPN during the network's first season.
+Pig Sty is an American television sitcom created by Dan Staley and Rob Long that aired on UPN during the network's first season.
 The series premiered on January 23, 1995, ran on Monday nights, after Star Trek: Voyager and Platypus Man, and was cancelled after 13 episodes on May 15, 1995.
 Pig Sty was produced by Paramount Network Television.

 Premise

 The show was about five male roommates sharing an apartment in New York City, and their female superintendent.